Faculty and Staff

 Heather holds her Master’s Degree in English Education from the University of Minnesota and studied English at the University of Wisconsin during her undergrad.
 Born and raised in Minnesota, Heather taught Language Arts (Communications, English and Creative Writing) for twelve years at North High School in North Saint Paul.
 She and her family relocated to Chapel Hill in 2014 and anchored new roots upon discovering this special Chatham community.
 The mother of three has been raised by an entrepreneurial mentor, as her father created an alarm business over 50 years strong in Minnesota.
 In 2016, Heather and her husband, Jason, opened their own Chatham based family business, Edge Aveda Men.
 Invigorated by connecting with others, she executes marketing, Human Resources, customer service and more.
 Now into the nearly fourth year of the business, she is eager to share her love of learning with adolescents and ready to utilize her new life experiences as an educator.
 The Montessori model encapsulates her vision of what an education framework should look like.
 Coupling her business expertise with educational training and the love for community connection, Heather is eager and ready to join the Willow Oak Montessori team!

-Lisa Buckley, Spanish Teacher
+Emily Wade, Spanish Teacher

 Shelley Buisson, Music Teacher